TDTran333/Obsidian/Learning/Note-Taking/Note-Taking Methods.md

 ## 4: The Mapping Method

-Generate linked nodes from the main idea at the center outward to other concepts and establish relationships between the various ideas with arrows and symbols.
+Generate linked nodes or branches from the main idea at the center outward to other concepts and establish relationships between the various ideas with arrows and symbols.

 Ideal for visualising connected topics and ideas.